Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 The first difficulty with ethically-sourced coffee is that there isn't a commonly agreed-upon definition.

-By fair, I mean a price that covers the cost of production.
+By fair, I mean a price that covers production costs.

-This may include coffee that has been organically grown.
+This may include coffee grown organically.

-although I recognise that not all coffee producers will be able to afford organic certification.
+Although I recognise that not all coffee producers will be able to afford organic certification.

 Certifications